 At this time I was no longer using the walker.
-Instead, I used my walking poles that are adjustable according to comfort.
+Instead, I used my hiking poles that are adjustable according to comfort.

 Sometimes I used both poles and other times I used one to support my healing leg.
-Walking poles are valuable to use after knee replacement and will be useful for many years down the road.
-Check out my article on the best walking poles after knee replacement.
+Hiking poles are valuable to use after knee replacement and will be useful for many years down the road (check out my article on the best hiking poles after knee replacement).

 I had a hard time keeping the sheet and blanket on the surgical knee.
 I had my surgery in May so I did not need much bedding.